NeuraiProject/neurai-rpc/README.md

 # Example using ES modules

-This example uses Ravencoin as a service from https://rpc-main.neurai.org.
+This example uses Neurai as a service from https://rpc-main.neurai.org.

 In node.js you need to give the file the ending .mjs for modular JavaScript.
 Like `example.mjs`